Dreams of reuniting with loved ones in the land of opportunity often hinge on the successful results of family-based immigration procedures.

 You generally have the right to appeal if your Form I-130 or I-485 is denied.
 Appeals must be filed with USCIS’s Administrative Appeals Office (AAO) for Form I-130 and with the Justice Department’s Board of Immigration Appeals (BIA) for Form I-485.
 However, specific procedures and deadlines may vary depending on individual circumstances.

-Get Professional Assistance Putting Your Immigration Documents in Order
+Get Professional Assistance Putting Your Documents in Order